Blanche Parry: Monument in St Margaret's Church, Westminster

-Her marble and alabaster mural monument survives on the south west wall of St Margaret's Church, Westminster, although this was not its original position, having been moved several times.
+Her marble and alabaster mural monument survives on the southwest wall of St Margaret's Church, Westminster, although this was not its original position, having been moved several times.
 It was formerly on the south side of the chancel; George Ballard saw her tomb in its original location in 1752.
 It shows a relief-sculpted and painted effigy of Parry kneeling towards the left at a prayer desk, with hands now missing.
 Above are displayed in a lozenge (appropriate for a female armiger) her paternal arms of eight quarters.
 Payment for the monument is recorded as having been made by Mr Powell, her executor, in 1595/6.
-The inscription is as follows (note her executors named her father incorrectly: he used Welsh nomenclature):
+The inscription is as follows (note that her executors named her father incorrectly: he used Welsh nomenclature):

 Hereunder is intombed Blanche Parrye daughter of Henry Parry of New Courte in the county of Herefd.
 Esquier, Gentlewoman of Queene Elizabethes most honourable bedchamber and keper of her Maties. juells, whome she faithfullie served from her Highnes birth.
 Beneficiall to her kinsfolke and countryemen charitable to the poor insomuch that she gave to the poore of Bacton and Newton in Herefordshire seaven score bushells of wheate and rye yearlie for ever wt. (i.e. with) divers somes of money to Westminster and other places for good uses.
 She died a maide in the eighte two yeers of her age the twelfe of February 1589.

 Monument in Bacton Church

 Monument and tomb of Blanche Parry in Bacton Church.

 Having originally planned her retirement to the family estate of Newcourt, Parry commissioned a monument in the parish church of Bacton, showing sculpted effigies of herself and the queen, with a 28 line inscription, probably composed by herself.
 Dated to before November 1578, the monument is the earliest known depiction of Queen Elizabeth I as Gloriana and signals the propagation of the queen's iconography and cult of virginity beyond the court.
 The inscription was designed to both demonstrate her closeness and importance to the queen, and bolster the royal image with the lines '"With maiden Queen a maide did end my life".
 The effigy utilizes the religious imagery of the Virgin Mary, with a kneeling Parry praying before the enthroned Elizabeth.

 The scene has also been interpreted as depicting Blanche Parry giving the queen a gift.
-Tradition maintained that her monument in Bacton Church contained Blanche's bowels, or according to Bradford, her heart, however there is no evidence of this.
+Tradition maintained that her monument in Bacton Church contained Blanche's bowels, or according to Bradford, her heart; however, there is no evidence of this.